 - Install a solid-core door.
 This can help block out noise and light from outside the bedroom, creating a more conducive sleep environment at night.

 - Use weather stripping or caulking to seal gaps around windows and doors.
 This prevents light and noise from entering the room.

 - Use blackout curtains or blinds.
 These can block out light from the outside and create a dark environment for sleeping.

 - Unplug electronic devices.
 Electronic devices such as smartphones and tablets emit blue light, which can disrupt melatonin production.
 Unplugging these devices at night can promote healthy sleep.

 - Avoid artificial light sources.
 Artificial light sources such as nightlights and alarm clocks can also disrupt melatonin production.
 It is essential to avoid these light sources at night.

 - Avoid being exposed to white or blue light.
 If you need a light for safety, amber, or red/orange light is less stimulating for the brain and less likely to suppress melatonin production.

 - Use a sleep mask.
-If you can't apply the above strategies, a sleep mask can help block light and promote healthy sleep.
+If you can't apply the above strategies, a can help block light and promote healthy sleep.